6 Holiday Activities to Boost Literacy and Numeracy Skills

 The school holidays are a time for kids to relax and recharge in preparation for another term.
 Students need a break from the daily routine, but this doesn’t mean learning has to stop altogether in the holidays.
 For this reason, it is good to consider certain holiday activities to boost literacy and numeracy.
 Also, it never hurts to consider approaching a home tutor to strengthen learning.

 There are many simple things kids can do at home which will keep their brains active.

-These activities will keep children entertained and inspired:
+These holiday activities to boost literacy and numeracy will keep children entertained and inspired: